pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/05-sites.md

 1. Select **Tags**, then select **Add Tags**.

-1. Enter the tags you wish to associate to this site, separated by commas, and click Add Tags.
+1. Enter the tags you wish to associate to this site, separated by commas, and click **Add Tags**.

 To remove tags from a site: